Assistance Available to Help Farmers Restore Pastures an Hayfields in Yancey County

 Debris remaining in a field in Yancey County following Tropical Storm Helene.Turning 15 Acres Planted Into 30 Acres Harvested

 In an effort to assist Yancey County livestock and hay producers, N.C.
-Cooperative Extension of Yancey County recently received a grant to initiate a pasture restoration assistance program.
+Cooperative Extension of Yancey County recently received a grant from the Community Foundation of Western North Carolina (CFWNC) to initiate a pasture restoration assistance program.

-This program will assist farmers in restoring fields and pastures impacted by Tropical Storm Helene, will help farmers restore hay or grazing production for the upcoming growing season, and allow farmers to improve hayfields and pastures by planting improved forage varieties.
-Farmers participating in this program may also receive assistance in accessing equipment needed to restore their hayfields or pastures.
+This program will assist farmers in restoring fields and pastures impacted by Tropical Storm Helene, it will help farmers restore hay or grazing production for the upcoming growing season, and allow farmers to improve hayfields and pastures by planting improved forage varieties.
+Farmers participating in this program may also receive assistance in accessing a no-till forage drill to restore their hayfields or pastures.
 The program will assist farmers by providing seed needed to plant up to 15 acres of pasture or hayfield.

-We will not be planting KY 31 Tall Fescue due to concerns of potential endophyte toxicity.
-Instead, we will be planting novel endophyte varieties of tall fescue.
-Participating farmers will also have the option to plant improved varieties of orchardgrass, perennial ryegrass, or a mixture of other grasses recommended for grazing or hay production.
-We will also be seeding recommended varieties of red or white Ladino clover in Fall 2025.
+This program will provide seed for improved forage varieties, as determined by regional forage variety tests.
+We will not plant traditional KY 31 Tall Fescue due to concerns of potential endophyte toxicity, as indicated in the results from research studies focused on Kentucky 31 Tall Fescue.
+Instead, we will be planting novel endophyte varieties of tall fescue such as Bar Optima E34, or Maxx Q. Participating farmers will also have the option to plant improved varieties of orchardgrass, perennial ryegrass, or a mixture of other grasses recommended for grazing or hay production.
+We will also be providing recommended varieties white or red ladino clover.

-This program is available for any livestock or hay producer located in Yancey County that suffered damages to hayfields or pastures during Hurricane Helene.
+This program is available for any livestock, hay producer, or homestead operator producing hay or livestock located in Yancey County that suffered damages to hayfields or pastures during Hurricane Helene.
 Farmers will be provided with seed and will receive assistance planning field or pasture restoration activities.
 Farmers must soil test fields prior to seeding, fertilize and apply lime according to the soil test recommendations, provide a tractor, and provide the labor needed for seeding fields.
-To learn more about this program, or to sign up, contact David Davis (david_davis@ncsu.edu), or call N.C.
+For more information about this program, contact David Davis (david_davis@ncsu.edu), or call N.C.
 Cooperative Extension of Yancey County at (828) 682-6186.